Sindisil/line_edit/README.md

 My hope is that lned will actually become a useful development tool, though I suspect that the line-based nature will put an upper bound on how productive it will feel.
-Perhaps, if I'm still interested, I will then move on to writing a screen based (or even graphical) version.
+Perhaps, if I'm still interested, I will then move on to writing a screen based editor, either terminal mode or perhaps full GUI.